auth0/lock/DEVELOPMENT.md

 You may need to run Lock using HTTPS with a valid certificate if you want to do this testing in Safari, as Safari will not load mixed content pages, and will also not load HTTPS with untrusted testing certificates.

-Lock can already support HTTPS just by running `yarn start` if you have `mkcert` installed.
+Lock can already support HTTPS just by running `npm start` if you have `mkcert` installed.

 To install `mkcert`: